 We drove off towards Pripyat river, where we saw some abandoned ships.

 We headed in the direction of the reactor and passed several houses, resettled by those who originally lived there.
 They are allowed to live out their lives in the zone, but their children are not.
 Once everyone from the area has died, the area will be completely abandoned.
 We stopped off at Chernobyl Fire Station and observed a monument to the firefighters who bravely fought the flames immediately after the accident.
 In fact, they arrived within 2 minutes of the sounding of the alarm, and weren’t told exactly what had happened.
 They fought the flames for 5 hours, putting out all of them except for the main reactor fire, which burnt for several days – contaminating most of Europe in the process.

 The monument was built in 1996 to commemorate the 10th anniversary of the disaster.

 We drove to a bridge over the Pripyat river, where we had an excellent view over the entire zone.

 We drove through the 10km checkpoint, and shortly after observed massive trenches dug to bury all the houses scattered throughout the zone.
 This had unforeseen consequences, as the radiation was absorbed into the water table and up into trees that grew on top of the mounds.
 In the future it will be dug up and stored securely.
-Our group of morons decided it wouldn’t be cool to see these mounds (much to our dismay) so we continued to an abandoned fish farm in the lake next to the reactors.
-During winter the lake wouldn’t freeze over due to the heat created by the plant, and so some smart guy decided to breed catfish in there and see if any changes occured.
+For some reason our group decided it wouldn’t be cool to see these mounds (much to our dismay) so we continued to an abandoned fish farm in the lake next to the reactors.
+During winter the lake wouldn’t freeze over due to the heat created by the plant, and so some smart guy decided to breed catfish in there and see if any changes occurred.
 Normally you can feed them but apparently they weren’t around today.